pleacu/jbosstools-integration-stack-proto/README.md

 This project specifies the process for building and releasing the JBoss Developer Studio Integration Platform (JBoss Integration Tools).
-The JBoss Integration Tools are comprised of layered JBDS features/plugins.
-The project provides the ability to build an update site which can create an Integration Tools capture which is consistent with its target dependencies but independent from releasing with any dependent component.
+The JBoss Integration Tools are comprised of layered JBoss Developer Studio (JBDS) features/plugins.
+The project provides the ability to build an update site which establishes an Integration Tools capture that's consistent with its JBoss target dependencies and independently releasable.

 ## Install